What is an Accredited Investor?

 Under the Securities Act of 1933, financial securities offerings must register with the SEC, resulting in an often time-consuming process for commercial real estate deals looking to gather investors under a tight deadline.
 Sponsors raise capital via a 506c offering, allowing them to solicit and advertise potential sales as long as the investor is accredited.
 Upon acquiring a new investor, sponsors rely on the investor to provide the required documents in order to finalize the commitment process.

 Monitoring investor performance while trying to raise capital can prove to be a difficult task without the right software.
-InvestNext is an all-in-one solutions-based platform that enables you to manage the entire lifecycle of your real estate syndication.
+InvestNext is an all-in-one solutions-based platform that enables you to manage the entire lifecycle of your real estate syndication deal.
 From same-day ACH transactions to waterfall calculations, impress your investors with stylish deal rooms and a clean-cut easy-to-use investor portal.
 Schedule a demo today to see how our team can help you to welcome the next level of raising capital.

 References: